FarronF/limerick-council-meetings/meetings/2018/06/15-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd May 2018.md

 **(a)**

-There are 10 Approved Housing Bodies operating in the Newcastle--- 5
+There are 10 Approved Housing Bodies operating in the Newcastle
+---
+5

 West Municipal District as per the Approved Housing Body Audit 2016.